Ameba-AIoT/ameba-iot-docs/ameba/en/ai_application/ai_voice/src/ai_voice.rst

 Configurable parameters:

 :- no_cmd_timeout: ASR exits when no command word detected during this duration. **ONLY used in full flow.**
 :- memory_alloc_mode: Default mode uses SDK default heap.
-SRAM mode uses SDK default heap while also allocate space from SRAM for memory critical data. **SRAM mode is ONLY available on AmebaLite DSP now.**
+SRAM mode uses SDK default heap while also allocate space from SRAM for memory critical data. **SRAM mode is ONLY available on RTL8713EC and RTL8726EA DSP now.**

 Please refer to ``${aivoice_lib_dir}/include/aivoice_sdk_config.h`` for details.